How is a pension split in a divorce?

 There are a number of factors that can impact what a fair figure is when considering equalisation.
 For example, we can advise you if pre-marital contributions will affect this.
 On some occasions, the age of you and your spouse together with any health conditions may warrant adjustments.

-Achieving equalisation may mean that one spouse has to transfer some of their pension fund to the other spouse.
-This can be done by way of a pension sharing order or pension attachment order:
+Achieving equalisation may mean that one spouse has to transfer some of their pension funds to the other spouse.
+There are three ways in which pensions can be divided upon divorce.

-- a pension attachment order earmarks an amount of the pension pot which will then be paid out to the other spouse when the pension comes into payment at retirement.
+Sometimes called ‘earmarking’ a pension attachment order earmarks an amount of the pension pot which will then be paid out to the other spouse when the pension comes into payment at retirement.
+It is riskier than pension sharing, however, and therefore rarely used.
+For example, if the holder dies before retirement, then the other party is left with nothing.

 Whether a pension fund has to be divided will depend on the individual circumstances.
-Most pension funds will be considered to be a matrimonial asset and therefore will be considered for division.
+Most pension funds will be considered a matrimonial asset and, therefore will be considered for division.
 However, there are some circumstances when a court may decide that a pension should not be divided, and these circumstances tend to fall into one of the following categories:

-- the pension fund was accumulated prior to marriage.
+• the pension fund was accumulated before marriage.

-If you have separated from your spouse but have not yet obtained a consent order or order from the court formalising your financial settlement, then your former spouse can still make a claim over your UK pension.
+If you have separated from your spouse but have not yet obtained a consent order or order from the court formalising your financial settlement, then your former spouse can still claim your UK pension.

-If your pension fund is held overseas then your spouse will still have an entitlement to a share of it, provided it is considered a matrimonial asset.
+If your pension fund is held overseas, your spouse will still be entitled to a share of it, provided it is considered a matrimonial asset.
 If you hold an overseas pension, you should contact one of our specialist lawyers as soon as possible as the courts do not hold the same powers, and your options for dividing an overseas pension will differ.

 Are all pensions taken into account in a divorce?